How Long Should You Lie on a Foam Roller?

 ## Session Length by Goal

 How long you roll should match what you're trying to accomplish.
 Pre-workout, keep it light: 5 to 8 minutes preps tissue without fatiguing it before training.
 Post-workout gives you more room, 10 to 15 minutes across the muscle groups you just worked.
-On rest days, 8 to 10 minutes of maintenance rolling is enough to keep things moving without stacking extra recovery stress on top of what your body is already managing.
-In my experience, most people skip the pre-workout roll entirely, which is a missed opportunity when you're about to ask those muscles to work hard for the next hour.
+On rest days, 8 to 10 minutes of maintenance rolling is enough to keep things moving without stacking extra recovery stress on top of what your body is already managing., a lot of people skip the pre-workout roll entirely, which is a missed opportunity when you're about to ask those muscles to work hard for the next hour.

 | Goal | Total Time | Tips |